According to a Brazilian who went through this process recently

 Lisbon Outskirts

 Another option is to look for places to stay in Oeiras, Amadora, Odivelas, and Sintra, for example.
-These areas are directly connected to Lisbon, which means that you will live in the capital but away from the large flows, and have some faster means of transport than from the south margin (boat vs subway).
+These areas are directly connected to Lisbon, which means that you will live in the capital but away from the large flows, and have some faster means of transport than from the southern margin (boat vs subway).

 Amadora has a good infrastructure of shopping centers and public transportation (bus, train, and subway).
 Besides, it is 14 km away from the center of Lisbon.